laithnas/wadeefatools/README.md

 node server.js
 ```

 Then open `http://localhost:3000` in your browser.
+Click the **Resume Optimizer**
+button to open the widget.
+After uploading a resume and job description, the UI
+displays before/after scores with progress bars and lists missing keywords.
+You
+can download a PDF containing the suggested improvements.

 ### Quick preview via cURL